life-itself/community/auroville.md

 Asides

-- cf [[notes/lay-awakening|Lay Awakening]]: re [[notes/integral-yoga|integral yoga]] "This yoga was in variance with older ways of yoga because the follower would not give up the outer life to live in a monastery, but would be present in regular life and practise spirituality in all parts of life." (https://en.wikipedia.org/wiki/Mirra_Alfassa#Integral_yoga_and_the_Siddhi_Day)
+- cf [[Lay awakening]]: re [[Integral yoga]] "This yoga was in variance with older ways of yoga because the follower would not give up the outer life to live in a monastery, but would be present in regular life and practise spirituality in all parts of life." (https://en.wikipedia.org/wiki/Mirra_Alfassa#Integral_yoga_and_the_Siddhi_Day)

 ## 2023-02-03